David-44/express-template/readme.md

 ## 3) INTERFACE:

-- `$ npm run first`: initialising (see above).
+- `$ npm run first`: initialising (see above)
-- `$ npm run watch`: runs sass watch.
+- `$ npm run watch`: watches for changes to scss, templates ans scripts and compiles accordingly (see each section for details).
+Also watches for change in the main package.json
 - `$ npm run prod `: runs production site, access with http://localhost:4000
 - `$ npm run dev `: runs development site, access with http://localhost:3000

-- `$ gulp clean `: Cleans the public production folder.
-- `$ gulp deployFront`: Copies assets, minifies CSS, js and html copies ejs templates and html to the views folder
+- `$ npm run front`: Copies assets, minifies CSS, js and html and copies everything to dist/public
-- `$ gulp deployBack`: Copiews MVC folders to dist, as well as package.json and app
+- `$ npm run back`: Copies MVC folders to dist, as well as package.json and app

-- `$ gulp sass`: same as npm run watch
-- `$ gulp watchDev`: Watches for EJS templates, scripts and sass files being modified
+- `$ npm run watch`: Watches for EJS templates, scripts, sass files  and package.json being modified, then compiles the relevant files